firefly-iii/docs/docs/docs/data-importer/advanced/automation.md

 --form 'json=@"/local/path/to/json.json"'
 ```

-You can also import from Nordigen or Spectre, in which case a JSON file is enough:
+You can also import from GoCardless or Spectre, in which case a JSON file is enough:

 ```bash
 curl --location --request POST 'https://data-importer.example.com/autoupload?secret=YOURSECRETHERE' \